Why studying at Tilburg University?

 High rankings and valuable skills

-According to the National Student Survey (NSE), Tilburg University was the best general university of the Netherlands in 2016, 2017, 2018 and 2019.
-Our university consistently holds strong positions in leading international rankings as well.
+Our university consistently holds strong positions in leading international rankings.
 We are ranked in the top 50 worldwide in Law, Economics & Business, and Psychology (Times Higher Education 2021).
 You will learn from leading researchers and excellent teachers how to conduct scientific research, and gain the critical and analytical thinking skills you need to tackle challenges in the real world.
 Through topical projects, case studies, guest lectures, and events you will acquire a valuable connection to the business world, NGO's and other organizations.

 Educational profile: knowledge, skills, and character